Shahrukhsadikin/baperBank2/README.md

-if you chack this site then set this email and password email:shahrukh@bap.com password:sadi
+if you check this site then set this email and password email:shahrukh@bap.com
+password: sadi